react-native-community/discussions-and-proposals/proposals/0000-textinput-onpaste.md

 ## Unresolved questions

--   How to resolve the timing inconsistency?
-(Not a blocker)
+-   onPaste event does not expose any clipboard data.
+How can we add such data?